ovunceker/Card-Recognition/README.md

 built with TensorFlow which classifies/recognizes a card from its picture.

 Since I'm very new to the coding and ML projects, I regard the notes from the course [Advance Learning Algorithms](https://www.coursera.org/learn/advanced-learning-algorithms) as a template and then built my model on it.
-However, the notes I had was classifying handwritten numbers from 0,1,..,9 whereas my project classifies 52 different cards.
+However, the notes I had was classifying handwritten numbers 0,1,..,9 whereas my project classifies 52 different cards.
 That's why after some point on, code changed drastically from the original template.

 Since I wanted to be involved in every step of this project, I collected most of the data online but I also included some pictures I took.
 I also used pictures taken by me while